kitnil/awesome/README.md

 ## Go

+- [qr-filetransfer](https://github.com/claudiodangelis/qr-filetransfer) - Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [ghb0t](https://github.com/genuinetools/ghb0t) - A GitHub Bot to automatically delete your fork's branches after a pull request has been merged.
 - [concat](https://github.com/ArneVogel/concat) - Download your vods from twitch in the command line
 - [gitleaks](https://github.com/zricethezav/gitleaks) - Searches full repo history for secrets and keys 🔑